anilmainali/HTML-And-CSS/README.md

 - It is way to tell a browser how to display a web page.
 - Websites are almost always built with blocks of HTML called divisions.

+## What is a Browser?
+A browser is an app with a graphical user interface that is used to display HTML.